by Cody McLaughlin - Sunday, May 5, 2019

 The ban was only slipped into the omnibus bill passed by the Minnesota House.
 It does not exist in the state Senate’s version of the bill, which only passed by one vote (66 to 65), while the full House omnibus bill passed by a greater margin, likely due to it being a spending package.
 The Senate rejected the omnibus bill as passed by the House and the matter will now have to be negotiated in a conference committee made up of both state senators and representatives.
 This is where hunting advocates see their opportunity to fight to get the ban removed.

-About the Author Cody McLaughlin is a noted conservationist and conservative thought leader on public policy issues including hunting, fishing, gun rights, free-market tax and wage policy and the environment.
+Cody McLaughlin is a noted conservationist and conservative thought leader on public policy issues including hunting, fishing, gun rights, free-market tax and wage policy and the environment.
 He works as a GOP consultant for conservative political causes, managing clients’ digital communications and online presence and as a trustee of the New Jersey Outdoor Alliance, helping to represent the state’s 1.2 million sportsmen in the political arena.
 (Read about other NRAHLF.org writers and photographers on our Contributors page.)

 Follow NRA Hunters’ Leadership Forum on Twitter @HuntersLead.